The World-Renowned Swiss Made Watches Label Explained

 Stringent regulations have defined the legitimate use of this prestigious label on wristwatches.
-The Swiss Federal Council Ordinance dated 23 December 1971 regulates the use of the word “Swiss” for watches.
+The Swiss Federal Council Ordinance dated 23 December 1971 regulates the use of the word “Swiss”.
 This ordinance was partially revised on 17 June 2016.
 The revised law entered into force on 1st January 2017.
-The Swissness bill passed in 2013 also emphasizes minimal requirements for wristwatches for qualifying the “Swiss Made” certification.
+The Swissness bill passed in 2013 also emphasizes minimal requirements for qualifying the “Swiss Made” certification.

-The watchmaking tradition of Switzerland is incomparable, and in fine watchmaking, the Swiss Made label is the most revered geographical indication.
+The watchmaking tradition of Switzerland is incomparable, and for collectors worldwide, the Swiss Made label is the most revered geographical indication.
 Proudly referring their origin, all Wryst timepieces boast this prestigious hallmark assuring their customers unmatched quality and incredible precision.

 Switzerland’s mechanical watchmaking tradition traces back its historical origin to the 16th century.
 For centuries, the country remained the world’s leading producer of mechanical timekeeping devices.
-Ever since their introduction, mechanical wristwatches from Switzerland dominated the global market until the arrival of quartz watch technology in 1969.
+Ever since their introduction, mechanical Swiss Made watches from Switzerland dominated the global market until the arrival of quartz watch technology in 1969.

-Affordable yet more accurate than mechanical timepieces, the mass-produced quartz watches from Japan became popular in the market.
-Within a short time, electronically powered quartz timepieces ended the dominance of mechanical wristwatches in the market.
+Affordable yet more accurate than mechanical timepieces, the mass-produced quanitities from Japan became popular in the market.
+Within a short time, electronically powered quartz timepieces ended the dominance of mechanical calibers in the market.
 The quartz revolution (also known as Quartz crisis) resulted in a gradual decline of automatic watch production in Switzerland.
 By the 1980s, thousands of mechanical watchmakers in Switzerland ceased their production due to the market loss.
-Many Swiss companies switched over to produce quartz watches.
+Many Swiss companies switched over to produce quartz timepieces.

-Presently Switzerland is the leading producer and exporter of luxury watches.
-Present exporting statistics show universal acceptance of Swiss Made label, which now became a synonym for the world’s best luxury watches.
+Presently Switzerland is the leading producer and exporter of luxury timepieces.
+Present exporting statistics show universal acceptance of Swiss Made label, which now became a synonym for the world’s best timekeepers.

 Innovation is always a driving element behind the revival of the Swiss watch industry.
-Even during the quartz crisis of the 1970s, Switzerland’s watchmakers were able to introduce some landmark products.
-This includes many legendary mechanical chronograph movements, modern diving watches, and luxury sports watches.
-Wryst belongs to a new generation of creative Swiss watch brands specialized in futuristic materials and world première designs.
+Even during the quartz crisis of the 1970s, Switzerland’s creators were able to introduce some landmark products.
+This includes many legendary mechanical chronograph movements, modern diving watches, and other luxury styles.
+Wryst belongs to a new generation of creative designs and specialized in futuristic materials and world première creations.

-Stainless steel remains the preferred material for making mainstream watches.
+Stainless steel remains the preferred material for making mainstream accessories.
 Premium brands typically prefer noble metals like gold or platinum for manufacturing their exclusive creations.
-In the 1970s, companies began producing watches using metals like Titanium, which is strong as steel but 45% lighter.
+In the 1970s, companies began producing timers using metals like Titanium, which is strong as steel but 45% lighter.
 Since then, there had been a tremendous involvement by the leading brands to introduce the most innovative materials in the watchmaking.

 Superior Quality Components

-Wryst is an innovation-driven Swiss watch brand that generously accepted the new age materials for manufacturing distinctive timepieces.
-It is the first brand to introduce 516L stainless steel for manufacturing watch cases and other parts.
+Wryst is an innovation-driven brand that generously accepted the new age materials for manufacturing distinctive timepieces.
+It is the first brand to introduce 516L stainless steel for manufacturing cases and other parts.
 Wryst exceptional bicolor, double injection silicone watch strap is also a world-premier product.

-All major design movements ranging from classical to most modern ones play an essential role in watchmaking.
+All major design movements ranging from classical to most modern ones play an essential role in the industry.
 Shifting of focus from traditional to other schools of design also boosted the revival of Swiss watchmaking.
-Major design studios and prominent watch designers assisted the brands in introducing new wristwatch designs.
-Wristwatches with new case shapes and larger case proportions became popular.
+Major design studios and prominent watch designers assisted the brands in introducing new timewear designs.
+Timepieces with new case shapes and larger case proportions became popular.

 The 1970s also saw a new trend of combining the aesthetic features of luxury watches with the ruggedness of tool watches.
-This innovation led to the creation of a new category named ‘luxury sports watches,’ serving urban and modern-day elites.
-This revolutionary step also proved that metals like stainless steel can be effectively used in the manufacturing of premium Swiss watches.
+This innovation led to the creation of a new category serving urban and modern-day elites.
+This revolutionary step also proved that metals like stainless steel can be effectively used in the manufacturing of premium pieces.
 Each Wryst timepiece is a perfect example of how super-strong alloys like 516L stainless steel can be successfully incorporated into a luxurious sports timepiece.

-Today, ‘Luxury sports watches’ became a must-have collection for the world’s leading luxury watch brands.
+Today, luxury sports Swiss Made watches became a must-have collection for the world’s leading luxury watch brands.
 Serving men and women, this category of timepieces, however, maintains exceptionally high price tags.
-This inaccessible price range restricts a large number of sports watch enthusiasts from acquiring their dream timepieces.
-Wryst brought a revolutionary initiative by offering its unique luxury sports watches at an affordable price range without compromising quality standards.
+This inaccessible price range restricts a large number of sports enthusiasts from acquiring their dream timepieces.
+Wryst brought a revolutionary initiative by offering its unique Swiss Made watches at an affordable price range without compromising quality standards.

 The case finishing can be brushed, polished, or treated with modern decorative coating methods like Ion Plating and black DLC.
 Built-in quality and unique design features of the case, case back, lugs, strap attachment system, and crown of all Wryst timepieces are much superior.
 Wryst maintains water-resistance of 100 or 200 meters as per the standards applicable for water-sports and divers watches.

-Wryst offers both quartz and automatic watches.
-Wristwatches driven by electronic quartz movements became commercially available at the beginning of the 1970s.
-Before the arrival of quartz technology, all the wristwatches were equipped with mechanical movements.
+Wryst offers both quartz and automatic Swiss made watches.
+The timepieces driven by electronic quartz movements became commercially available at the beginning of the 1970s.
+Before the arrival of quartz technology, all the references were equipped with mechanical movements.
 The features that made the quartz watches popular at that time are their accuracy and cheap cost.
-The quartz watches are also easy to manufacture in large quantities, making them more economical compared to mechanical timepieces.
+They are also easy to manufacture in large quantities, making them more economical compared to mechanical timepieces.

 Equipped with state-of-the-art Swiss movements, all Wryst quartz watch models stand out from the crowd due to their exclusivity and premium class quality.
-Produced in strictly limited editions of maximum 99 pieces, these luxurious and sporty Swiss quartz watches maintain a hierarchy in their respective categories.
+Produced in strictly limited editions of maximum 99 pieces, these luxurious and sporty quartz Swiss Made watches maintain a hierarchy in their respective categories.